 - Single-stage pull-through procedure.
 The single-stage pull-through procedure may be performed with laparoscopic, open, or transanal techniques; this procedure can be performed at the time of diagnosis or after the newborn has had rectal irrigations at home and has passed the physiologic nadir.

 - History.
-Carefully gather a history from the family caregivers, noting especially the history of stooling; ask about the onset of constipation, the character and odor of stools, the frequency of bowel movements, and the presence of poor feeding habits, anorexia, and irritability.
+Carefully gather history from the family caregivers, noting especially the history of stooling; ask about the onset of constipation, the character and odor of stools, the frequency of bowel movements, and the presence of poor feeding habits, anorexia, and irritability.

 - Physical examination.
 During the physical exam, observe for distended abdomen and signs of poor nutrition; record weight and vital signs.